We’re here to make your holiday season sweet and easy.

 - Recipes.
 Search by special-diet category in our recipe database.

 - Shopping.
-Buy clearly labeled—dairy free, gluten free, etc.—packaged (vs. bulk) dry goods.
+Buy clearly labeled (dairy free, gluten free, etc.) packaged dry goods.
+Skip the bulk section for special diet shopping.

 - Baking.
 Replace butter with extra-virgin olive oil, non-hydrogenated buttery spread or margarine, or coconut oil.
-Baking with one of the many popular non-dairy beverages, available sweetened or unsweetened, can work well.
-Arrowroot or cornstarch are perfect for pie fillings.
+Baking with one of the many popular nondairy beverages, available sweetened or unsweetened, can work well, too.
+Arrowroot and cornstarch are perfect gluten-free thickeners for pie fillings.

 - Desserts.
 Some recipes use tofu in place of milk, cream cheese or sour cream.

 - Serving.
-Label dishes prepared for special diets—or which ones contain “avoid” ingredients.
-Be sure to have a non-dairy option for whipped cream too.
+Label dishes prepared for special diets — or which ones contain "avoid" ingredients.
+Be sure to have a non-dairy option for whipped cream and ice cream, too.
 Check our dairy and freezer cases for alternate options.